brodycj/cordova-sqlite-ext/README.md

 (Use of the `androidDatabaseImplementation: 2` setting which is now replaced by `androidDatabaseProvider: 'system'` is now deprecated and may be removed in the near future.)

 **IMPORTANT:**
-- As described above: by default this plugin uses a non-standard [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) implementation on Android.
+- As described above: by default this plugin uses a non-standard `android-sqlite-native-ndk-connector` implementation on Android.
 In case an application access the **same** database using multiple plugins there is a risk of data corruption ref: [xpbrew/cordova-sqlite-storage#626](https://github.com/xpbrew/cordova-sqlite-storage/issues/626)) as described in <http://ericsink.com/entries/multiple_sqlite_problem.html> and <https://www.sqlite.org/howtocorrupt.html>.
 The workaround is to use the `androidDatabaseProvider: 'system'` setting as described here.
 - In case of the `androidDatabaseProvider: 'system'` setting, [xpbrew/cordova-sqlite-storage#193](https://github.com/xpbrew/cordova-sqlite-storage/issues/193) reported (as observed by a number of app developers in the past) that in certain Android versions, if the app is stopped or aborted without closing the database then there is an unexpected database lock and the data that was inserted is lost.
 The workaround is described below.

 <!-- END Android database provider -->